ices-eg/wg_MGWG/README.md

 # ICES Methods Working Group

+## Hold the date

+The 2023 MGWG meeting is tentatively scheduled for 13-17 November at Michigan State University, USA with Jim Bence as the local host.
+Check back here for more details as they become finalized.

+## Report from 2022 meeting

+Thanks to all who were able to participate in the 2022 MGWG meeting.
+The report from the meeting is available [here](20220lowestoft/2022_HAPISG_MGWG_interim.pdf).

 ## CEFAS logistics information

 Now available in 2022-lowestoft folder.
 If there are any queries, the Lab’s reception number is: +441502562244.